ak2022dev/CV/README.md

 - Fast-track training in software development with initial focus on Ruby and related tools.
 - Emphasis on Agile techniques such at paired coding and test-driven development.

-#### Imperial College London (joint with Oxford University and Smith System Engineering) (October 1995 - January 2002)
+#### Imperial College London jointly with Oxford University and Smith System Engineering (October 1995 - January 2002)

-- Postgraduate research working towards MPhil / PhD (part time)
+- Postgraduate research working towards MPhil / PhD (part time) EPSRC part-funded
 - Designed, built and published research on component-based object-oriented hardware/software co-design tools for FPGA-based custom computing.
 - Used Java, Perl and supporting compiler construction tools targetted for Linux and Windows platforms.